Premier Cruise Lines: New ownership and rebranding

-In 1999, Premier again rebranded, reverting to the red "P" logo on a white funnel and introducing "Seven Star Service."
-The company planned to rebrand its primary fleet as "Big Red Boats."
-However, plans to rename Rembrandt as Big Red Boat IV were canceled following public outcry over altering the former Holland America flagship.
+In 1999, Premier rebranded again, reverting to the red "P" logo on a white funnel and introducing the "Seven Star Service" slogan.
+The company planned to rebrand its primary fleet as "Big Red Boats".
+Plans to rename Rembrandt as Big Red Boat IV were later canceled following public opposition to renaming the former Holland America flagship.

-Premier announced plans to reorganize as Premier Cruises Corp., operating under the Big Red Boat brand, the MexiCruises brand (with Seawind Crown and planned charters of Triton and Odysseus), and a transitional "blue-ship" brand intended to feature newbuilds and temporarily include the SeaBreeze.
+Premier announced plans to reorganize as Premier Cruises Corp., operating under the Big Red Boat brand, the MexiCruises brand (using Seawind Crown and planned charters of Triton and Odysseus), and a transitional "blue-ship" brand intended to include newbuilds and temporarily operate the SeaBreeze.

 Newbuilds

-In 1999, President Bruce Nierenberg announced that the new blue-hulled "new-ship" brand would receive its first newbuild by the end of 2002, with an order of at least five ships.
+In 1999, President Bruce Nierenberg announced that the blue-hulled new-ship brand would receive its first newbuild by the end of 2002, with an order projected to include at least five ships.

-In March 1999, Premier bid to acquire the former Eugenio C, investing $25 million in refits and renaming her Big Red Boat II.
-Toward the end of 1999, the Oceanbreeze was chartered to Imperial Majesty Cruises, which later purchased her in May 2000.
+In March 1999, Premier bid to acquire the former Eugenio C, investing US$25 million in refits and renaming her Big Red Boat II.
+Later in 1999, the Oceanbreeze was chartered to Imperial Majesty Cruises, which purchased the vessel in May 2000.

-In December 1999, Premier launched new round-trip Mexico cruises from Cancún, chartering Triton from Royal Olympic Cruises.
-However, due to low demand, the charter was canceled after one month, and the ship was returned to Royal Olympic on January 2, 2000.
+In December 1999, Premier launched round-trip Mexico cruises from Cancún, chartering Triton from Royal Olympic Cruises.
+Due to low demand, the charter was canceled after one month, and the vessel was returned on January 2, 2000.